 Contact with electric current is a major cause of injury and death among construction workers (Janicak 2008).
 In 2012, the Census of Fatal Occupational Injuries (CFOI) data produced by the Bureau of Labor Statistics (BLS) indicated that contact with electric current was the fourth leading cause of work related deaths—after falls, transportation incidents, and contact with objects and equipment (BLS 2012).
 Electricity can cause electric burns, electrocution, shock, arc flash/blast, fires and explosions.

 Electrical hazards may happen due to contact of mobile construction equipment – i.e. boomed vehicles with their extended – with live power lines.
 Based on the federal regulations in 2002, no part of a crane or suspended load is allowed to come within 10 feet of a 50kV line.
-If the construction equipment contacts high-voltage powerlines, it might lead to fatal injuries and death, not only for equipment operators, but also for other crews nearby (Figure 4).
+If the construction equipment contacts high-voltage powerlines, it might lead to fatal injuries and death, not only for equipment operators, but also for other crews nearby.
 Poor lighting conditions, poor training, and human error in estimating safe distance may be among the causes of accidental contact with live lines.
 Therefore, the risk of working near cables must be assessed and controlled.

-Therefore, if construction equipment gets too close to overhead power lines, the electricity will be conducted to earth.
+If construction equipment gets too close to overhead power lines, the electricity will be conducted to earth.
 This can cause an explosion, electrocution, electric shock, and burns to operators or any other ground workers nearby.
 Overhead live lines do not need to touch to cause electrocution since the electricity can arc across small gaps.

 How Risks are Reduced: